WALKABOUT Aboriginal Design Game Mat XL

 The Walkabout Aboriginal design game mat makes multicultural education fun and engaging.
 Teach ideas about Aboriginal culture the way all kids love to learn - with play!
 Let this Indigenous interpretation of ‘Snakes and Ladders’ get your children using all their senses.
 Move around the room to play on a large floor game mat, or share a tabletop version with a friend.

 As the game unfolds your players will vie for the 'Walkabout' spaces where their special cultural knowledge shoots them forward.
 If they're unlucky, they'll land on a 'Sacred Site' and must go back to learn respect.
 This game is suitable for 2-4 players, for ages 3 and up, and includes 1 dice.

 The Walkabout game mat is the creative design of respected elder and Indigenous graphic designer Uncle Barry Watson.
 This large Walkabout game mat is constructed like a jigsaw from 15 mat squares, numbered on the back for fast set up and constructed from recycled car tyres for environmentally friendly, robust play.
 When not in use the mat can be displayed or disassembled and stored away.

 Origin of design: Aboriginal Australia

-Name of artist: Uncle Barry Watson
+Name of game inventor: Uncle Barry Watson

-Origin of artist: Wergaia Country, Western Victoria
+Origin of game inventor: Wergaia Country, Western Victoria